Swiss Scrap Talks With EU On Cooperation Deal - UrduPoint

 "Without this agreement, this modernisation of our relationship will not be possible," it added.

-- Call for political talks - Switzerland worried that the deal could erode wage protections in the wealthy Alpine country, where salaries are significantly higher than in the neighbouring EU.
+- Call for political talks - Switzerland worried that the deal could damage wage protections in the wealthy Alpine country, where salaries are significantly higher than in the neighbouring EU.

 There have also been calls for the agreement to be put to a referendum, in keeping with the Swiss direct democracy system.